Americans Are Sending Too Much Stuff to Houston

 Second, there is the deadweight loss of moving donated items to disaster areas, rather than letting people in disaster areas buy items themselves—boosting the local economy and piggybacking on the logistics already bought and paid for by the Walmarts and Home Depots and Targets of the world.
 The eighteen-wheeler outside the warehouse had come from Illinois.
 Someone had sent an old, sweat-stained sofa all the way from Wyoming.
 Church groups had spent thousands and thousands of dollars paying to move goods down to Orange County, the Three Business Women guessed.

 Third, donated goods tend not to provide what communities need, when they need them.
-Rose City had been overwhelmed by second-hand clothing, for instance.
+Rose City had been overwhelmed by secondhand clothing, for instance.
 There were piles of molding garments in church parking lots, and rack upon rack of them in warehouses and army surplus tents around the town.
 Local residents were grateful for other Americans’ generosity, but generally said that they did not want the used items, nor did they want to bother picking through them to find clean things that fit.
 “I’ll buy my own damn pants,” Richard Conner, a machinist whose home was severely water damaged, told me.

 Bottles of water had also kept pouring in, despite the fact that the local towns had restored the public supply and clean water was flowing through taps.
 “It gets pretty depressing taking bottles of water and pouring them out into buckets to wash the church down with,” Tony Wilcoxson, the pastor at Rose City Baptist, told me, sitting near a huge pile of donated bottles.